Minimal residual disease: Is MRD testing useful for all patients?

-Some types of leukaemia are difficult to treat.
+Some types of leukemias are difficult to treat.
 In these, it is not clear how MRD testing would help.
 The patients may not do well on current treatment, but sometimes it is not clear what other treatment, if anything, might be better.
 There is thus an argument that as the test is not necessary: it might involve an additional procedure for the patient; it will contribute no useful information on treatment, it is not necessary.

 Testing by hospitals and other labs

 Where done

-MRD testing is not yet a routine test, nor is it carried out in all places.

-Currently most MRD testing - in Leukemia Research - is done during clinical trials, and would be funded as part of that trial, for patients enrolled on the trial.
-The tests are specialised, so samples are usually sent to a central reference laboratory in each region or country.
+Currently most MRD testing is done during clinical trials.
+The tests are specialized, so samples are usually sent to a central reference laboratory in each region or country.
 The tests are not done in most routine diagnostic labs, as they tend to be complex, and also would be used relatively infrequently.